-- 1) You will be formally evaluated after the first 6 months, at the end of the first year and at least once per year after the probationary period; (faculty evaluation form) - 2) Your division chair, instructional coordinator, dean of academic programs, director of career and technical education, campus dean, or the vice president of instructional affairs evaluates faculty. - 3) There can be several parts to the evaluation process: - a. student evaluation of full-time instructor each semester - b. supervisor evaluation of the full-time instructor before anniversary date - c. peer evaluation at the instructor's request (optional) - d. self-evaluation (optional)
+- 1) You will be formally evaluated after the first 6 months, at the end of the first year and at least once per year after the probationary period; (faculty evaluation form) - Your division chair, instructional coordinator, dean of academic programs, director of career and technical education, campus dean, or the vice president of instructional affairs evaluates faculty. - 3) There can be several parts to the evaluation process: - a. student evaluation of full-time instructor each semester (student evaluation of faculty and course) - b. supervisor evaluation of the full-time instructor before anniversary date - c. peer evaluation at the instructor's request (optional) - d. self-evaluation (optional)